 BRCA Gene Testing Using 23andMe Raw Data

 The earliest documented evidence of genetic predisposition for cancer is from the neuroanatomist Paul Broca.
 His detailed history of 15 members of his wife’s family with breast cancer courted controversy when it was published in 1866.
-However with the advent of multi-gene testing panels it is now possible to perform BRCA gene testing from DNA raw data containing the important BRCA polymorphisms.
+However, with the advent of multi-gene testing panels, it is now possible to perform BRCA gene testing from DNA raw data containing the important BRCA polymorphisms.
 The raw data is primarily from ancestry genetic testing companies like 23andMe, Ancestry DNA, Family Tree DNA.

 Prevalence of Breast Cancer:

 About one in eight women have a chance of developing breast cancer during an 80-year lifespan.
 Out of this, 5 to 10% may be due to hereditary factors.
 Another 10 to 30% may be due to familial inheritance.
-About 60 to 85% sporadic cancers develop due to many other factors.
+About 60 to 85% of sporadic cancers develop due to many other factors.